maxrmorrison/pypar/README.md

 alignment = pypar.Alignment(file)
 ```

 Alignments can be created manually from `Word` and `Phoneme` objects.
-Start amd
+Start and
 end times are given in seconds.

 ```python